LesediLC/Portfolio/README.md

 Beyond project work, I have contributed to scientific research through peer-reviewed publications.
 You can view my list of publications here: [My Publications](https://www.researchgate.net/profile/Lesedi_Ledwaba-Chapman)

-- Strong statistical foundation in frequentist and Bayesian methods
-- Experience designing and analysing clinical trials and healthcare data
-- Knowledge of classic statistical methods and modern machine learning methods
-- Skilled in data wrangling, visualisation, and machine learning
-- Published researcher with strong written and verbal communication skills
-- Driven by curiosity, collaboration, and delivering real-world impact